Ballston, Virginia: 20th century

 In 1912, a competing interurban electric trolley line, the Washington and Old Dominion Railway constructed a branch that crossed the WA&FC near the west end of Ballston, then called Lacey, near a WA&FC car barn and railyard.
 Interstate 66 and the Bluemont Junction Trail now follow the route of this railroad branch between Rosslyn and the Washington and Old Dominion Railroad Regional Park in Bluemont Park.
 A historical marker entitled "Lacey Car Barn" located near the northwest corner of N. Glebe Road and Fairfax Drive states:In 1896, the Washington, Arlington & Falls Church Railway began running electric trolleys from Rosslyn to Falls Church on the present routes of Fairfax Drive and I-66.

 By 1907, the Fairfax trolley linked Fairfax, Vienna, and Ballston with downtown Washington, D.C.
 In 1910, at this location, the railway built a car barn, railyard, workshops, electrical substation, and general office.
 In 1912, the rival Washington and Old Dominion Railroad began crossing the tracks on a bridge 200 yards west of here, following the present route of I-66 from Rosslyn.
 The Fairfax trolley closed in 1939, but Metrorail’s Orange Line follows its route through Arlington.

 In 1951, the Parkington Shopping Center opened at the intersection, formerly known as Balls Crossroads on the site of present-day Ballston Quarter.
 Parkington was anchored by the headquarters location of the Hecht Company, and was reputed to have the largest parking garage in the nation when it opened.

 Ballston began to redevelop rapidly after the Washington Metropolitan Area Transit Authority (WMATA) opened the Orange Line's Ballston Metrorail station on December 1, 1979, and when an entrance to Interstate 66 (I-66) opened on December 22, 1982.

-Ballston also contains a section known as Virginia Square, which takes its name from the Virginia Square Shopping Center that once stood there.
+Ballston contains a section known as Virginia Square, which takes its name from the Virginia Square Shopping Center that once stood there.
 Virginia Square is served by the Virginia Square–GMU station.
 Ballston and Virginia Square-GMU metro stations are within a 1/2 mile walking distance from each other.
 The area is sometimes collectively known as Ballston-Virginia Square.